-- increases of 3.0% per year in 2025, 2026, and 2027; equirement increases associated with certain capitalns; - way balancing for Gas Integrity Management in excess of 110% of the authorized amount subject - CIS Replacement and HRCM for PTY recovery; - ating the PTY revenue requirements through an process; - existing Z-factor mechanism, with a \$5 million of TURN/SCGC's positions:7
+- Continuation of 4-year GRC cycle term (2024-2027); - Adopt PTY revenue increases of 3.0% per year in 2025, 2026, and 2027; Additional revenue requirement increases associated with certain capital-related PTY exceptions; - Continuation of two-way balancing for Gas Integrity Management

+Programs with costs in excess of 110% of the authorized amount subject to reasonable review; - Oppose inclusion of CIS Replacement and HRCM for PTY recovery; - Continuation of updating the PTY revenue requirements through an annual advice letter process; - Continuation of the existing Z-factor mechanism, with a \$5 million deductible per event.

+C. TURN/SCGC